haensl/iso-log/README.md

 // calls to log.error(), log.info(), log.debug(), etc are buffered until `init()` is called.

 log.init({
-  environment: environments.qa, // Set the environment your app runs in.
-String.
+  // Set the environment your app runs in.
+  // String.
+  // If omitted, log behaves like on production.
+  environment: environments.qa,

-  name: 'My log', // Provide a name for the log.
+  // Provide a name for the log.
+  // String.
+  // Optional.
+  name: 'My log',

-  sentryConfig: { // Provide Sentry configuration.
+  // Provide Sentry configuration.
+  // Object.
+  // Optional.
+  // This config object is handed to Sentry: `Sentry.init(sentryConfig)`
+  sentryConfig: {
     dsn: 'your sentry DSN here'
   }
 });